w3c/trace-context/spec/20-http_request_header_format.md

 version-format   = trace-id "-" parent-id "-" trace-flags
 trace-id         = 32HEXDIGLC  ; 16 bytes array identifier.
 All zeroes forbidden
 parent-id        = 16HEXDIGLC  ; 8 bytes array identifier.
 All zeroes forbidden
 trace-flags      = 2HEXDIGLC   ; 8 bit flags.
-Currently, only one bit is used.
-See below for details
+Currently, only two bits are used.
+See below for details.
 ```

 #### trace-id